Submit a preprint

 https://doi.org/10.1007/s13595-012-0252-x

 Demographic and genetic impacts of powdery mildew in a young oak cohortBenoit Barrès, Cyril Dutech, Gilles Saint-Jean, Catherine Bodénès, Christian Burban, Virgil Fievet, Camille Lepoittevin, Pauline Garnier-Géré, Marie-Laure Desprez-Loustau<p style="text-align: justify;">The demographic and genetic impacts of powdery mildew on the early stages of an oak population were studied in an <em>ad hoc</em> field design with two disease exposures.
-This enabled a detailed phenotypic monitorin...Interactions between trees and microorganisms, Population dynamics and genetics of forest treesErwin Dreyer2023-06-30 00:23:58 View
+This enabled a detailed phenotypic monitorin...Interactions between trees and microorganisms, Population dynamics, genetics and genomics of forest treesErwin Dreyer2023-06-30 00:23:58 View